writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 We are proud to announce the following talks:

+* Marko Gargenta - TechDocs at Twitter: Creating the culture of documentation
 * Matthew Lyon - Minimum Viable Documentation
 * Amelia Abreu - Data, Documentation, & Memory
 * Susan Salurito - From Docs to Engineering and Back Again